-Coordination with the DOEE is recommended if hazardous substances occur in the construction area to determine permit requirements and appropriate management procedures, including a spill and pollution prevention plan.
+Coordination with the DOEE is recommended if hazardous substances occur in the construction area to determine permit requirements and appropriate management procedures.

 4.11.2 WATER QUALITY

 Section 402 of the Clean Water Act (33 U.S.C.
 1344) regulates the discharge from any point source into WOUS and requires a permit from EPA.
 Activities that would require a permit include construction dewatering operations associated with activities such as utility excavation, culvert installation, trench digging, or other subsurface activities.